lxsang/ROS-packages/multi_master_bridge/README.md

 ### Define a helper for a ROS message

 A bash script (*helper_gen.sh*) is available in the **src/helpers** folder allowing to generate the skeleton helper class for a ROS message.
-For example, if one want to define a helper for *geometry_msgs/Point*, just execute :
+For example, if one wants to define a helper for *geometry_msgs/Point*, just execute :

 ```h
   cd src/helpers